raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_6.md

 --- /collapse ---

-If you need to, you can access the individual elements of the location, using the [`GeographicPosition` API](https://rhodesmill.org/skyfield/api-topos.html#skyfield.toposlib.GeographicPosition)
+If you need to, you can access the individual elements of the location, using the [`GeographicPosition` API](https://rhodesmill.org/skyfield/api-topos.html#skyfield.toposlib.GeographicPosition).

 ```python
 print(f'Latitude: {location.latitude}')
 print(f'Longitude: {location.longitude}')
 print(f'Elevation: {location.elevation.km}')
 ```
 Note that the latitude and longitude are `Angle`s and the elevation is a `Distance`.
-The documentation describes [how to switch between different `Angle` representations](https://rhodesmill.org/skyfield/api-units.html#skyfield.units.Angle) or [how to express `Distance` in different units](https://rhodesmill.org/skyfield/api-units.html#skyfield.units.Distance):
+The documentation describes [how to switch between different Angle representations](https://rhodesmill.org/skyfield/api-units.html#skyfield.units.Angle) or [how to express Distance in different units](https://rhodesmill.org/skyfield/api-units.html#skyfield.units.Distance):

 --- collapse ---
 ---